 To ensure that you are aware of your responsibilities, the University of San Diego provides training on Clery Act compliance for our Campus Security Authorities.
 To access and complete this training, please select from the links at the bottom of this page.
 The training will take approximately 40 minutes to complete and can be done in sections.
 Please complete this training as soon as possible.

-If you have any questions, please contact the university’s Clery Act Coordinator, Becca Samson, at email@example.com or 619-260-4712.
+If you have any questions, please contact the university’s Clery Act Coordinator, Alexis Rodriguez, at firstname.lastname@example.org or 619-260-4768.